tytydraco/yessleep/out/I_Work_As_A_CSI_Final_A_Marriage_Proposal.md

 “I have no idea what you’re talking about.”
 He said matching my tone.

 “Gaslighting now too?
-I should have seen all these reflags before we got engaged.”
+I should have seen all these redflags before we got engaged.”

 He wanted to keep the joke going but the word engaged made his face twist back into a shy smile.
 He wanted to scream but held it in.